-The number of colleges that offer test-optional admissions has continued to grow.
-In fact, about one or two institutions a week have been making the switch, according to FairTest: The National Center for Fair and Open Testing, a nonprofit that advocates against the tests.
+The number of colleges that offer test-optional admissions continues to grow.
+In fact, about one or two institutions a week have made the switch, according to FairTest: The National Center for Fair and Open Testing, a non-profit that advocates against the tests.

-About half of the top 100 liberal arts colleges, ranked by U.S. News & World Report, now are test optional or test flexible.
-Institutions that are test flexible allow applicants to substitute scores from other tests such as SAT Subject Tests or Advanced Placement tests.
+About half of the top 100 liberal arts colleges ranked by U.S. News & World Report are test-optional.
+Institutions that are test-flexible allow applicants to substitute scores from other tests such as SAT Subject Tests or Advanced Placement tests.

 In order, here are the most highly ranked liberal arts colleges that are test optional:

 - Wesleyan University